Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 Ari is conveniently located with its own Skytrain stop, giving you access all over the city, and it’s very close to Chatuchak Weekend Market.

 The biggest drawback?
 There aren’t a ton of hotels in Ari at this time.
 Many people who stay here tend to use home rentals.
-Don’t expect to see any major hotels arriving soon, but I wouldn’t be surprised to see more boutique hotels spring up in Ari in the next few years.
+Don’t expect to see any major hotel chains arriving soon, but I wouldn’t be surprised to see more boutique hotels spring up in Ari in the next few years.

 Best Ari Hotels: